michaelrob/inferno/README.md

 ## Setup & Run

 * `npm install`
-* Run the following command, this will run the webpack deve server `webpack-dev-server --inline --hot`
+* Run the following command, this will run the webpack deve server `webpack-dev-server --inline --hot` or `npm run dev`

 ## Requirements